dcronqvist/Arachne/README.md

 Application data                = 0x05
 Connection termination          = 0x06
 Connection termination ack      = 0x07
+Server info request             = 0x08
+Server info response            = 0x09
 ```

-So, a packet header with a first byte of `0x00` would be a `Connection request` packet on the `Reliable ordered` channel.
-A packet header with a first byte of `0x25` would be an `Application data` packet on the `Unreliable ordered` channel.
+So, a packet header with a first byte of `0x00` would be a `Connection request` packet on the `Unreliable` channel.
+A packet header with a first byte of `0x15` would be an `Application data` packet on the `Reliable` channel.

 The entire packet header looks like the following: